CHILD WELFARE ASSISTANT, H16

-Education and Experience requirements at this level consist of one year of clerical experience in a government or non-profit social services provider environment; or an equivalent combination of education and experience, substituting thirty semester hours of college for the required experience.
+Education and Experience requirements at this level consist of one year of clerical experience in a governmental or non-profit social services provider environment; or an equivalent combination of education and experience, substituting thirty semester hours of college for the required experience.

 Level III Code: H16C Salary Band: G

-This is the career level where employees are assigned responsibility for the completion of a full range of paraprofessional work at the full performance level in completing various Child Welfare case management activities such as providing assistance to Child Welfare Specialists, clients, client families, and other interested parties; assisting in the recruitment activities for the Child Welfare Volunteer Program, and may include coordinating referrals to other program areas, service providers, and the courts; interviewing clients and client families; assisting in problem resolution, and making home visits to assist CWS in assessing foster care placement as required by court or individualized service plan.
+This is the specialist level where employees are assigned responsibility for the completion of a full range of paraprofessional work completing various Child Welfare case management activities such as providing assistance to Child Welfare Specialists, clients, client families, and other interested parties; assisting in the recruitment activities for the Child Welfare Volunteer Program, and may include coordinating referrals to other program areas, service providers, and the courts; interviewing clients and client families; assisting in problem resolution, and making home visits to assist CWS in assessing foster care placement as required by court or individualized service plan.

-Knowledge, Skills and Abilities required at this level include those listed in Level I plus knowledge of principles of interviewing.
+Knowledge, Skills and Abilities required at this level include those identified in Level II plus knowledge of the principles of interviewing.
 Ability is required to exercise good judgment in assessing situations and documenting or presenting the facts effectively and accurately; and to assist the CWS in making appropriate referrals for clients.

-Education and Experience requirements at this level consist of those identified in Level I plus two additional years of clerical experience in a child welfare environment or an equivalent combination of education and experience, substituting thirty semester hours of college for each year of the required experience.
+Education and Experience requirements at this level consist of those identified in Level II plus two additional years of clerical experience in a child welfare environment or an equivalent combination of education and experience, substituting thirty semester hours of college for each year of the required experience.

 Applicants must be willing and able to perform all job-related travel normally associated with this position.